MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-licenses.md

     ```powershell
     Connect-Entra -Scopes 'User.ReadWrite.All'
     ```

     Select **Consent on behalf of your organization** before accepting in the sign-in dialog box.

-1. Users to assign licenses to are created in your tenant and assigned a location.
+1. Users to assign licenses are created in your tenant and assigned a location.

 ## Review available license plans